 Full of memories, we’re ready to leave 2022 behind and welcome 2023.
 This year again, some people are returning to the waning Japanese tradition of sending new year’s cards, or nengajo (年賀状).

-Japanese who have spent another year refraining from traveling back to their hometowns are missing that connection, particularly during the most common time to be with family and old friends — the new year.
+Especially those who have not been able to travel back to their hometowns are missing that connection, particularly during the most common time to be with family and old friends — the new year.
 To fill that gap, many are choosing to send nengajo, says new year’s card maker Futaba Co., Ltd. A survey by the company found that the number of Japanese who plan to send nengajo at the end of 2020 jumped 126% from the year before.
 The most popular reason for choosing to send cards, rather than an online message or phone call, is their thoughtfulness and tangibility — that they physically exist and remain.

 What’s it all about?

 New year’s cards were born out of the traditional practice of visiting family and friends on New Year’s Day to exchange greetings.
 The nobility eventually began writing letters to greet acquaintances who lived far away.
 Written new year’s greetings already existed in the 11th century, during the Heian Period, and probably earlier.